Aarhus University Seal

 Course responsible: Birthe Asmuss and Irene Pollach

-The course provides students with knowledge of the designs, data collection, and data analysis techniques commonly used and applicable in management research.
-The course will equip participants with the advanced methodological knowledge, understanding and skills required for successful completion of the MSc. programme.
-Importantly, the course provides students with practical skills for research design, data collection and analysis
+The course provides students with advanced knowledge of research designs, data collection, and data analysis techniques commonly used in business research.
+As a foundation for generating novel insights, the course provides students with advanced scientific and practical skills in regard to research design, data collection, and data analysis.

 When: 2nd semester